 Since 2022, the University of East Anglia is proud to have twinned with the Vasyl Stefanyk Precarpathian National University (PNU).
 Together we share hope, ideas, support, resources and expertise.

 This collaboration is co-led for UEA by Matthias Neumann (Professor of Modern History) and Karen Blackney (Associate Director Global) and is part of the Universities UK International (UUKi) initiative, showcasing how twinning partnerships between UK and Ukrainian universities are making a positive difference during this humanitarian crisis.
 Through UUKI, UKRI, XTX and other Government funding, financial support is anticipated, in particular to support joint research, student and academic fellowship, and capacity building between institutions.

-We began our partnership during autumn 2022, with discussions taking place over several weeks, leading towards a collaborative research symposium taking place on Wednesday 14th December 2022.
-These focussed on the three key areas of (1) Science and health: climate change, environmental science, aging; (2) Humanities: cultural studies, creative writing, history; and (3) Social Sciences: economics, public policy and political science.
+During autumn 2022 discussions lead towards a collaborative research symposium taking place in December.
+This focussed on the three key areas of (1) Science and health: climate change, environmental science, aging; (2) Humanities: cultural studies, creative writing, history; and (3) Social Sciences: economics, public policy and political science.
 Close to 200 academic staff from each university attended the online symposium, joining these thematic discussions and drawing in each university’s research themes - from meeting the needs of an ageing population to understanding the unique and fragile environments we live in.
 During these discussions, we discovered mutual research interest and an appetite for future research collaboration.